home2025202420232022SpeciesBirdsMammalsSpidersInsectsPlantsProjectsTasksPoplarsAimsPictures

 In 2014 parents carried food to a nest on the west side of the meadow.
 In 2015 a nest was most likely in damp grazing just north of Carr Stream.
 One nest just north of the pond was almost certainly successful in 2016.

-yellowhammerScattered singing males on field margins nearby.
-One male sang from ash tree just outside boundary of the meadow in 2015; also another on West Raynham Road (about 100 metres from edge of the meadow).
+In other years, scattered males sang at times on nearby field margins.
+One male sang from an ash tree just outside the boundary of the meadow in 2015; another was on West Raynham Road.

 chaffinch

-Present all year round and has at least attempted to nest in H.H. garden, though no attempts are known to have succeeded (e.g. a nest in 2014 in small yew tree 5 metres from H.H. kitchen, which was abandoned).
+Present all year round and has at least attempted to nest in Hillside House garden, though no attempts are known to have succeeded (e.g. a nest in 2014 in small yew tree 5 metres from Hillside House kitchen, which was abandoned).

 Several individuals have been recorded suffering from a foot disease.
 Apparently this may be caused by a finch-specific papillomavirus.